-The core of any relationship starts with how we relate to ourselves, which determines how we relate to others.
-We can only give away what we recognise within.
-The more we become in harmony with ourselves, the more consonance we experience with the people we relate with.
-The love we feel for ourselves is reflected in our behaviour and the way we present ourselves to the world; simultaneously it determines the people we attract, sometimes as a blessing and sometimes as a lesson.
+The basis of any relationship starts with how we relate to ourselves because every relationship is a mirror of our own state of consciousness. which reflects how we relate to the outside world.
+We can only see in others what we recognise within.
+The more we are in harmony with ourselves, the more harmony we experience with the people we relate with.
+The love we feel for ourselves reflects our behavior and how we present ourselves to the world.
+Simultaneously it determines the kind of people we attract, sometimes as a blessing and sometimes as a lesson.

-The parts we do not accept about ourselves will inevitably come to the surface, exposed to how others respond to us.
-These manifestations can be painful.
-However, they always serve us with a greater purpose.
-If we take the time and patience to become aware of the hidden triggers behind the pain, we give ourselves an opportunity to heal the hurt we are carrying with us.
-Therefore, living on your own for some time can be a very healing experience to get to know yourself better.
-A period of solitude and introspective can reveal the core essence of who we are, which supports you in any relationship.
+The parts we do not accept about ourselves will inevitably rise to the surface, exposed by triggers and how others respond to us.
+Although this might be a painful process, it serves a greater purpose.
+If we take the time and patience to become aware of the hidden triggers behind the pain, we allow ourselves to heal the hurt we carry within us.
+Therefore, being on your own from time to time can be a very healing experience to get to know yourself better.
+A period of solitude and introspectiveness can reveal the essence of who we are, which enhances any relationship.

 “Self-love is the air beneath the wings of all our relationships.” ~ Elin Stebbins Waldal

-Trust is essential for building up any relation, be it a committed relationship, friendship or business related.
-Trust means respecting one another, walking side by side in equality and recognising a deeper meaning and truth within each other.
-Trust doesn’t come overnight; it is a feeling of safety which is earned over time and through action.
-Hence, the more we learn to trust ourselves, the safer we feel and the more strength we can put into practising in the outside world.
+Trust is essential for maintaining any relationship, be it a committed relationship, friendship, or business-related.
+Trust means respecting one another, walking side by side in equality, and recognizing a deeper meaning and truth within each other.
+Trust doesn’t come overnight; it is a feeling of safety that is earned over time and through action.
+Hence, the more we learn to trust ourselves, the safer we feel and the more strength we can put into practicing in the outside world.

-Trust is an empowering energy, the spirit of love, moving beyond fear and the dynamic of competition.
-Competition might thrive us for a while and create momentum but is very limiting.
-The need for competition misrepresent our abilities because comparing or competing with others, is a sign that we do not trust our personal capacities.
+Trust is an empowering energy, a spirit of love, moving beyond fear and beyond the dynamic of competition.
+Competition might thrive us for a while and create momentum but is very limiting in the long run.
+The need for competition misrepresents our own abilities because comparing or competing with others is a sign that we do not trust our capacities.

-When we choose to stay in the flow of our personal evolution, we find ourselves in a cycle of love and confidence; here lies our unique gift which has been given to us to fine-tune and share it with the world.
+When we choose to stay in the flow of our evolution, we find ourselves in a cycle of trust and confidence; here lies our unique gift that has been given to us to fine-tune and share it with the world.

 “Remember that the best relationship is one in which your love for each other exceeds your need for each other.” ~ Dalai Lama

-Mutual understanding is a natural flow between two persons, it is not something we can force, nor should it be taken for granted.
-As we mature, we change, so does our relations, as a consequence we might grow apart from the persons that are most dear to us.
-If mutual understanding is lacking, growing apart is inevitable and could be the ending of what ‘has been’.
-However, it can also be an opportunity to shift and repair the relation by raising it to a higher level of awareness.
+Mutual understanding is a natural flow between two persons.
+It is not something you can force, neither should it be taken for granted.
+As we mature, we change, and so do our relations.
+As a consequence, we might grow apart from the people that are dear to us.
+If mutual understanding is lacking, growing apart is inevitable and could be the ending of what has been.
+However, it can also be an opportunity to shift and repair the relationship by raising awareness to a higher level of consciousness.

 Regardless of what two people in a relationship feel for one another, love alone is not enough.
-There needs to be a shared willingness and intention to become conscious of each other’s needs and goals; a shared commitment, with respect for the evolving of both journeys.
+There needs to be a shared willingness and intention to become conscious of each other’s needs and desires, and a shared commitment that evokes respect for the evolving of both individual journeys.
 If we want a relationship to work, we need to come out of our comfort zone and be committed to each other in ways that keep the boat afloat.

 A relationship is an agreement where love is a free exchange from the heart.
 Therefore, we can only lose what does not belong to us (anymore).
 Perhaps the relationship has outgrown its function and completed its manifestation for a bigger purpose; e.g. to serve us with a particular lesson or insight, to gain personal growth,or possibly the need to have children together, who needed the exact qualities from both of their parents.